Enriching continuous Lagrange finite element approximation spaces using neural networks: Prior construction using parametric PINNs

-\begin{remark} In \cref{sec:numerical_results}, the focus is on PINNs trained only on residual loss (with boundary conditions imposed exactly as presented in \cref{sec:exact_imposition_of_BC}).
-We will only consider BC loss in \cref{sec:Lap2Dlowbc}.
-Furthermore, we will not use loss data in PINNs except in \cref{sec:Lap1D} where we will seek to compare a full PINN to a network trained only on data. \end{remark}
+\begin{rmrk} In \cref{sec:numerical_results}, the focus is on PINNs trained only with a residual loss function (with boundary conditions imposed exactly as presented in \cref{sec:exact_imposition_of_BC}).
+We will only consider the BC loss function in \cref{sec:Lap2Dlowbc}.
+Furthermore, we will not use the data loss function in PINNs except in \cref{sec:Lap1D} where we will seek to compare a true physics-informed network to a merely data-driven one. \end{rmrk}

-Solving the minimization problem \eqref{eq:minimization_problem} requires computing the gradient of the loss function with respect to~$\theta$, which involves calculating the integrals in \eqref{eq:residual_loss_parametric} and \eqref{eq:boundary_loss_parametric}.
+Solving the minimization problem~\eqref{eq:minimization_problem} requires computing the gradient of the loss function with respect to~$\theta$, which involves calculating the integrals in~\eqref{eq:residual_loss_parametric} and~\eqref{eq:boundary_loss_parametric}.
 The most natural idea is to estimate them with a Monte-Carlo method, see e.g.~\cite{Caf1998}.
-One could also use Gauss-type quadrature rules to evaluate integrals, as is done in Variational Physics-Informed Neural Networks \cite{KhaZhaKar2021}, but the limitation is the impossibility of selecting an adequate quadrature order due to the unknown properties of the Neural Network approximation.
-For that purpose, we define so-called ``collocation points'' on $\Omega\times\mathcal{M}$ and its boundary $\partial\Omega\times \mathcal{M}$, denoted respectively by \smash{$\big(\bm{x}_\text{col}^{(i)}, \bm{\mu}_\text{col}^{(i)}\big)_{i=1,\dots,N_\text{col}}$} and \smash{$\big(\bm{x}_\text{bc}^{(i)}, \bm{\mu}_\text{bc}^{(i)}\big)_{i=1,\dots,N_\text{bc}}$}.
+One could also use Gauss-type quadrature rules to evaluate integrals, as is done in Variational Physics-Informed Neural Networks~\cite{KhaZhaKar2021}, but the limitation is the impossibility of selecting an adequate quadrature order due to the unknown properties of the \RTwo{neural network} approximation.
+For that purpose, we define so-called ``collocation points'' on $\Omega\times\mathcal{M}$ and its boundary $\partial\Omega\times \mathcal{M}$, denoted respectively by \smash{${\big(\bm{x}_\text{col}^{(i)}, \bm{\mu}_\text{col}^{(i)}\big)}_{i=1,\dots,N_\text{col}}$} and \smash{${\big(\bm{x}_\text{bc}^{(i)}, \bm{\mu}_\text{bc}^{(i)}\big)}_{i=1,\dots,N_\text{bc}}$}.
 Then, we approximate the residuals and boundary losses by

 and